Ofomn/Data_Visualisation_Project/README.md

 ---

 ## Scop and Method:
-- Checking for 'Nulls' in the dataset using phyton.
+- Checking for `Nulls` in the dataset using phyton.
-- Creating columns and measures
+- Import data into SMSS.
+Writing and using `SQL scripts` to create the fact and dimension table.
+- Connecting data to Power BI.
-- Creating visuals
+- Creating an interactive data visualization.